wpeverest/everest-forms/readme.txt

 == Changelog ==

+= 1.9.7       - 21-12-2022
+* Fix         - Empty for zero value in the number field.
+* Fix         - Entry ID wp error object.
+* Fix 		  - CSV export issue with the dropdown field.

 = 1.9.6       - 17-11-2022
 * Fix         - Flatpickr date localization not working while the form has more than one date field.